gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 ## Deploy the application with Knative

-With all the pieces in place, you can create a new CI pipeline to deploy the Knative application.
-Navigate to **CI/CD > Pipelines** and click the **Run Pipeline** button at the upper-right part of the screen.
-Then, on the Pipelines page, click **Create pipeline**.
+With all the pieces in place, the next time a CI pipeline runs, the Knative application will be deployed.
+Navigate to **CI/CD > Pipelines** and click the most recent pipeline.

 ## Obtain the URL for the Knative deployment

-There are two ways to obtain the URL for the Knative deployment.

-### Using the CI/CD deployment job output
+Use the CI/CD deployment job output to obtain the deployment URL.
 Once all the stages of the pipeline finish, click the **deploy** stage.

 ![deploy stage](img/deploy-stage.png)